Compiling SFML with CMake

 dylib binaries.

 Building frameworks requires BUILD_SHARED_LIBS to be selected.
-It is recommended to use SFML as frameworks when releasing your applications to the public.
-However, SFML cannot be built in debug as frameworks; use instead dylibs. |
+It is recommended to use SFML as frameworks when publishing your applications.
+Note however, that SFML cannot be built in the debug configuration as frameworks.
+In that case, use dylibs instead. |

 SFML_BUILD_EXAMPLES |

-This boolean option controls whether you build the SFML examples or not. |
+This boolean option controls whether the SFML examples are built alongside the library or not. |

 SFML_BUILD_DOC |